nilaybhima/alltechstuff/docs/_posts/2020-04-11-ado-apply-dsc-config-for-azure-vms.md

 ---

-There are a few ways to apply PowerShell DSC Configuration to Azure Virtual Machines.
+There are a few ways to apply PowerShell DSC Configuration to Azure Virtual Machines running Windows.
 This article shows how to apply DSC Configuration to Azure VMs through Azure DevOps and encourages the concept of GitOps for a DevOps Team.

 Applying DSC Configuration through a local machine usually involves establishing a CIM Session with your VM and installing certificates from the Cloud Service where necessary.
 You can also use the Set-AzRmVMDscExtension to apply configuration to the Azure VM.
 Another way to apply DSC configuration would be to use an Azure Automation Account.
 This is a fantastic way to manage configuration for your Azure Virtual Machines but could be a longer process especially if you are trying to push DSC Configuration through tools like Azure DevOps.
 This article introduces the ARM PowerShell DSC Extension for Windows VMs and shows how to build a CD Pipeline for pushing your DSC Configuration to Azure Virtual Machines in the fastest yet efficient way possible.